jcoggins/GettingAndCreatingData/README.md

 ### Making Modifications to This Script
 Obtain and unzip the source files, you will need to make one modification to the R file before you can process the data.
-Note that on line  of run_analysis.R, you will set the path of the working directory to relect the location of the source files in your own directory.
+Note that the root directory was used to run run_analysis.R, you will set the path of the working directory to relect the location of the source files in your own directory.

 ### Project Summary
 The following is a summary description of the project instructions